ivf-infertility.com home

 Causes

 • DQ alpha matching in the couple: Each person inherits two DQ numbers from his or her prospective parents.
-A pregnancy is recognised as foreign because the fathers HLA antigen is different from that of the mother.
+A pregnancy is recognised as foreign because the fathers Human leukocyte antigen (HLA) antigen is different from that of the mother.
 The mother makes blocking antibodies that attach to and camouflage the placenta (protecting antibodies).
 If the father‘s HLA is too similar to that of the mother, the embryo will not be protected because it will not be able to differentiate itself from that of the mother, leading to lack of blocking antibodies to protect the fetus and the pregnancy may fail.

 • A mother may develop antibodies to her baby's DNA or DNA breakdown products such as ANA.